-Georgeann Lenard’s Global Entry application is stuck because of an unusual problem, the result of an unusual accident.
+Georgeann Lenard’s Global Entry application is stuck because of an unusual problem, being the result of an unusual accident.
 Can this application be rescued?

 I need your help with my application for Global Entry, a U.S. Customs and Border Protection program that allows expedited clearance for travelers entering the United States.
 I can’t contact anybody at the Global Entry number or email about the status of my application and interview.

-My application was accepted months ago, and I went for my interview and fingerprinting at Philadelphia International Airport in January.
+Months ago, they accepted my application.
+I went for my interview and fingerprinting at Philadelphia International Airport in January.
 Unfortunately, I have not heard anything from Global Entry — not even a rejection of my application.
 I have tried to call them, but I get recordings and can’t get a person on the phone.
 And I have emailed with no result.

 This fingerprinting problem can’t only affect me.
 At the time of the fingerprinting, they also gave me a TSA PreCheck number, but I’m not sure whether I can use it legally.
 I have no criminal record.
-Can you help me?– Georgeann Lenard, Philadelphia, Penn.
+Can you help me?– Georgeann Lenard, Philadelphia

 You’ve raised a question that I asked when the first kiosks first appeared years ago: What happens when a traveler doesn’t have a finger to scan?
 I should note that the question was laughed off by my colleagues in the newsroom and deleted by my editor.
 Too abstract, they said.
 They were wrong.

 The answer, unfortunately, is that U.S. Customs and Border Protection has no idea what to do with someone who had an industrial accident.